 In my experience, wanting to lose weight primarily to be more acceptable to other people (a result of weight stigma, which I discuss in this blog post here) is fraught with self-hatred, low self-esteem, and pain.

 This is especially important for women to deal with as they age, and their bodies continue to change in ways outside of their control.

-That’s why in the Stress Less Weight Mastery we focus on developing self-acceptance while meeting weight goals in a sustainable way.
+That’s why in the Courage to Trust Method we focus on developing self-acceptance while meeting weight goals in a sustainable way.
 That’s what allowed Annette to say this:

 I am actually doing quite well emotionally.
 Now I can look at myself in the mirror, with or without clothes, and not feel any self hatred, shame, or disgust.
 I can accept me for who I am in the moment.
 I am beautiful and I matter.
 I smile more and cry less.

-It’s important to note that Annette lost 7 lbs over 14 weeks in the Stress Less Weight Mastery, but it wasn’t the moderate weight loss that made her accept herself…
+It’s important to note that Annette lost 7 lbs over 14 weeks in the Courage to Trust Method, but it wasn’t the moderate weight loss that made her accept herself…